jukemori/my-website/README.md

 ## Features

-- ⚡️ Next.js 15 with Turbopack for fast builds
+- ⚡️ Next.js 16 with Turbopack for fast builds
+- 🚀 Bun for blazing fast package management and runtime
 - 📝 MDX support for blog contents
 - 🎨 Tailwind CSS with Typography plugin
 - 🌓 Dark/light mode support